-Under Accounting Standards Codification ("ASC") 810 "Consolidation" (formerly Accounting Research Bulletin ("ARB") No. 51), a voting interest entity is an entity in which the total equity investment at risk is sufficient to enable the entity to finance itself independently and provides the equity holders with the obligation to absorb losses, the right to receive residual returns and the right to make financial and operating decisions.
+Costamare as the holding company determines whether it has a controlling financial interest in an entity by first evaluating whether the entity is a voting interest entity or a variable interest entity.
+Under Accounting Standards Codification ("ASC") 810 "Consolidation", a voting interest entity is an entity in which the total equity investment at risk is sufficient to enable the entity to finance itself independently and provides the equity holders with the obligation to absorb losses, the right to receive residual returns and the right to make financial and operating decisions.
 Costamare consolidates voting interest entities in which it owns all, or at least a majority (generally, greater than 50%), of the voting interest.
 Variable interest entities ("VIE") are entities as defined under ASC 810-10, that in general either do not have equity investors with voting rights or that have equity investors that do not provide sufficient financial resources for the entity to support its activities.
 A controlling financial interest in a VIE is present when a company absorbs a majority of an entity's expected losses, receives a majority of an entity's expected residual returns, or both.
 The company with a controlling financial interest, known as the primary beneficiary, is required to consolidate the VIE.
 The Company evaluates all arrangements that may include a variable interest in an entity to determine if it may be the primary beneficiary, and would be required to include assets, liabilities and operations of a VIE in its consolidated financial statements.
-As of December 31, 2015 and 2016 no such interest existed.
+As of December 31, 2016 and 2017 no such interest existed.